Wake Up Dead: Lamb of God version

 American heavy metal band Lamb of God covered the song alongside Dave Mustaine in 2022.
-Released on April 1, 2022, the recording features contributions from all four current Megadeth members although only Mustaine is credited as a featured artist.
+Released on April 1, 2022, the recording features contributions from all four then-current Megadeth members although only Mustaine is credited as a featured artist.

 Background

-Since 2021, Megadeth and Lamb of God have gone on two legs of a tour they co-headline, titled "Metal Tour of The Year".
+In 2021 and 2022, Megadeth and Lamb of God toured together as part of the "Metal Tour of The Year".
 To celebrate, the bands decided to record a song together.
 However, this is not their first collaboration.
 Former Lamb of God drummer Chris Adler, brother of guitarist Willie Adler, played drums on Megadeth's 2016 album, Dystopia.
 Megadeth frontman Dave Mustaine commented, "We had a blast playing with Lamb of God on their cover of 'Wake Up Dead,' almost as much fun as we're going to have playing every night on 'Metal Tour of the Year.'
 I'm looking forward to seeing everyone!", while Lamb of God singer Randy Blythe said, "What better way to kick [the tour] off than a little inter-band jam session?
-All nine members of Megadeth and Lamb of God are on the thrash classic 'Wake Up Dead' — turn it up, and we'll see you on the road!"
+All nine members of Megadeth and Lamb of God are on the thrash classic 'Wake Up Dead'—turn it up, and we'll see you on the road!"